RingCentral pricing: Hidden fees + 6 Other things to know

 RingCentral Video pricing

-If all you need are video conferencing tools, RingCentral offers the following plans:
+If all you need are video conferencing tools to improve the customer experience, RingCentral offers the following plans:

-Meetings is a free plan that unlocks 50-minute video meetings for up to 100 participants on your plan.
+Meetings is a free plan that unlocks 50-minute video meetings for up to 100 participants.
 Keep in mind you have limited storage unless you purchase a RingCentral business communications plan.
+Here are the key features you’ll get access to:

 • Unlimited 50-minute video meetings for up to 100 participants